appacademy/redux_workshop/README.md

 Let's write some code!

 You will build an app that lets people create and manage a todo list.
-Users of your app will be able to add items to their todo list and mark items as "done".
+Users of your app will be able to add items to their todo list, mark items as "done", and save their todo lists for later.

 ### Getting Started